ModelDBRepository/259366/readme.md

 | sinGstim.mod      | module for sinusoidal conductance modulation     |
 | sinIstim.mod      | module for sinusoidal current modulation         (wasn't used in the paper) |

+## Changelog
+2022-05: Updated MOD files to contain valid C++ and be compatible with the upcoming versions 8.2 and 9.0 of NEURON.